 We may be involved in legal proceedings in the ordinary course of our business.
-If the outcomes of such proceedings are adverse to us our business, results of operations, and financial condition may be adversely affected.
+If the outcomes of these proceedings are adverse to us, it could have a material adverse effect on our business, results of operations, and financial condition.